cogcommscience-lab/bad_news_bias/headline_scoring/README.md

 ### Dependencies
 Stanford Core NLP: https://stanfordnlp.github.io/CoreNLP/

-Download, unzip, and place in home directory
+- Download, unzip, and place in home directory

-Also install using python, e.g., pip install stanfordnlp
+- Also install using python, e.g., from a terminal using
+	$ pip install stanfordnlp

 NLTK: https://www.nltk.org/